 The other major villages at the fishery, on both sides of the falls on the West Linn and Oregon City sides, occupied by the Tumwaters and Clowewallahs, were by the 1850s severely depopulated by the effects of malaria, as well as conflicted relations with the newcomer colonists to the valley, many of whom settled in and around Oregon City.
-The Clackamas village on the Clackamas river is not listed but was still extant in 1855 as a temporary reservation.
+The Clackamas village on the Clackamas River is not listed but was still extant in 1855 as a temporary reservation.

 The maps here are offered for context because the tribes in the early 19th century were far more populous than those fifty years later.
 Various forces worked to sandpaper away the populations, with diseases, conflict, and cultural change the most significant factors.
 Most populations of tribes from northern Oregon were reduced to about 90% of their pre-contact numbers.
 The tribes in southern Oregon were also reduced but their reduction was different.
-Disease was less a factor before the reservations.
-Once on the reservations we see that Rogue River Indians, newly exposed to diseases they had not yet fully encountered, and undergoing severe environmental and cultural change, were dying in large numbers at Siletz.
+The disease was less a factor before the reservations.
+Once on the reservations, we see that Rogue River Indians, newly exposed to diseases they had not yet fully encountered, and undergoing severe environmental and cultural change, were dying in large numbers at Siletz.
 One factor may have been the relative remoteness of the Southern Oregon mountains.
 This may have provided a disease barrier.
-Sometimes high mountain ranges can function in this manner, as diseases and their vectors, infected animals, insects and people, must travel through multiple ecozones to get over the mountains.
+Sometimes high mountain ranges can function in this manner, as diseases and their vectors, infected animals, insects, and people, must travel through multiple ecozones to get over the mountains.
 But also the southern Oregon region was less heavily settled by American and others and so there was less opportunity for infections to occur.
 As well the Rogue River Indians were very opposed to the settlers and gold miners and did not work with them as much as the northern tribes.
-When they all came to Grand Ronde and a year later Siletz, the Rogue River Tribes were suddenly exposed to over 2000 other tribal people, and worked alongside several Americans.
-Then their food was different, the climate was more moist, and habitations were tents for the first couple years for many.
+When they all came to Grand Ronde and a year later Siletz, the Rogue River Tribes were suddenly exposed to over 2000 other tribal people and worked alongside several Americans.
+Then their food was different, the climate was moister, and habitations were tents for the first couple of years for many.

 Regular population counts would begin when the United States began taking an interest in claiming the Oregon Territory, making room for other white Americans, and removing the tribes.
 The first population counts are estimated numbers.
 The earliest informed census counts come from early Oregon territorial settlers, many who are missionaries to the territory.
 The missionaries were one of the first people to visit with, spend time with, and take detailed accounts of the various tribes as they sought to convert them all to Christianity and therefore save the tribes from their traditional cultural lifestyles.
 Other censuses are created by government employees working to figure out the extent of supervision, and the cost estimates for managing several thousand Indians once they are removed from their homelands to reservations.